ivan-tkatchev/tab/docs/README.html.md

 Here is a list of aggregators and their effects, sorted alphabetically:

-array
+array, [. .]
-: Accepts a value, returns an array of one element with that value.
-When combined together, these arrays will merge together, with the resulting elements appearing according to insertion order.
+: Arrays are implicit aggregators.
+When combined together under one key of a map, arrays will concatenate, with the resulting elements appearing according to insertion order.
 (Last inserted elements coming last in the array.)
 See also: [[sort]].

 avg
 : Accepts a numeric value, returns a floating-point number.
 When combined together, the arithmetic mean of the numbers will be computed.

+map, \{ \}
+: Maps are implicit aggregators.
+When a value of a map is another map, those maps will merge when aggregated under one key.
+(See below for an example.)

 max
 : Accepts a numeric value, returns a value of the same type.
 When combined together, the maximum value is computed.